lsst-dm/legacy-ap_verify_hits2015/README.md

 -----
 path                  | description
 :---------------------|:-----------------------------
-`raw`                 | Photometrically and astrometrically calibrated compressed DECam fits images from the HiTS (2015) fields `Blind15A_26`, `Blind15A_40`, and `Blind15A_42`.
+`raw`                 | Raw, compressed DECam fits images from the HiTS (2015) fields `Blind15A_26`, `Blind15A_40`, and `Blind15A_42`.
 `calib`               | DECam master calibs and `wtmap`s from the 2015 HiTS campaign.
 No raw images.
 See below for filename information.
 `templates`           | To be populated with calibrated images intended to be used as templates.
 Currently empty.
-`data`                | Butler repo into which raw data can be ingested.
+`repo`                | Butler repo into which raw data can be ingested.
 This should be copied to an appropriate location before ingestion.
 Currently contains the appropriate DECam `_mapper` file.
-`ref_cats`            | Tarballs of Gaia and PS1 reference catalogs in HTM format for regions overlapping all three HiTS fields.
+`refcats`             | Tarballs of Gaia and PS1 reference catalogs in HTM format for regions overlapping all three HiTS fields.
 `dataIds.list`        | List of dataIds for use in running Tasks.
 Currently set to run all Ids.

 Master calibration file names